louisameline/observe_evented/README.md

 	.on('update', function(event){
 		console.log(
 			'At index ' + event.name +
-			', the value was updated from the ' + event.oldValue +
+			', the value was updated from ' + event.oldValue +
-			' to the ' + event.value
+			' to ' + event.value
 		);
 	})
 	.on('remove', function(event){